baotran2207/geojson_dynamo_poc/README.md

     - line 10th , replace the value with the value in III.3

 ### Note/Limitation:
+- Dynamodb scan issue : if we scan the the huge table without query ,it may lead to capacity issue
 - We only post the mini version of the csv  .
 For full 7000 records,  the post is ok but the route get list `api/features?page=1` may have performance issue due to limitation of dynamodb.scan
-- Dynamodb only support next_page_token type, not number_page_token -> we scan all -> too many records may leads to capacity-problem
 - geohash : there is no small enough libary for geohash , so i can only hash `Point` -> only accept `Point`  .
 Any recommend how to hash `polygon` ?
 - route `/features_with_token` is just an example of token auth.
 For convinence , other routes are public (can be added authorized later)

+- Dynamodb only support next_page_token type, not number_page_token -> we scan all -> too many records may leads to capacity-problem